SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Celanese Corporation - CE

 (MENAFN- PR Newswire)

-Pomerantz LLP is investigating claims on behalf of investors of Celanese Corporation ("Celanese" or the "Company") (NYSE: CE ).
+NEW YORK, Nov.
+25, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Celanese Corporation ("Celanese" or the "Company")

 Such investors are advised to contact Danielle Peyton at [email protected]